wp-plugins/bitcoin-ticker-widget/readme.txt

 Tags: bitcoin ticker, bit coin widget, bit coin price, bitcoin, bitcoin widget, bitcoin wordpress, Requires at least: 2.9
 Tested up to: 3.6.1
-Stable tag: 1.2
+Stable tag: 1.3

 This will allow you to display a simple Bitcoin ticker widget that displays Bitcoin prices form 3 major Bitcoin exchanges.

 == Description ==
+The New and improved ticker!!!
+Now faster and more accurate than before.

 The Bitcoin Ticker WordPress Plugin allows you to add a widget to your WordPress blog that shows you a ticker of the latest Bitcoin prices from different exchanges.

 * Gives you the option to view 3 different Bitcoin exchanges – MtGox, BTCe and BitStamp.
 * Shows you the latest Bitcoin prices on the selected exchange.
-* DIsplays a graph of the Bitcoin prices in the last 24 hours.
+* DIsplays a graph of the Bitcoin prices in the last 24 hours / 7 days / 30 days.
 * Displays bid, ask, low, high and volume values of selected exchange.

 Visit my original plugin page at http://bitcoinwithpaypal.com/bitcoin-ticker-widget-plugin/

+If you have any questions or ideas for improvements please email me at ofir@nhm.co.il

 == Installation ==